augieortiz/mern-Employees/README.md

 To install the application, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/mathiuskitchens/mern-Employees.git`
-2. Navigate to the root directory of the application using `cd mern_Employees`
+2. Navigate to the root directory of the application using `cd mern-Employees`
 3. Install the dependencies by running `npm install` in the root directory
 4. Navigate to the `backend` directory using `cd backend`
 5. Install the backend dev dependencies by running `npm install` in the `backend` directory